nilearn/nilearn/doc/index.rst

 .. warning::

-   NiLearn is still an unreleased package in early development stages.
+   NiLearn has been released as an alpha and is still in early development stages.

 NiLearn is part of the `NiPy ecosystem <http://nipy.org>`_.